First published 07.06.2018; last updated 08.01.2023

 The Elmer’s Arms, 53 Old Market St, Bristol BS2 0ER – sort of a micropub, sort of a bar, with beers from people like Lost & Grounded and usually some hip mid-20th-century music occurring.
 Here’s more about our experience drinking there.

 The Good Measure, 2b Chandos Road, Redland, BS6 6PE – the in-town tap for local brewery Good Chemistry.
-Minimal but not sparse, with a small but carefully chosen selection of keg and cask beers, including Timothy Taylor Landlord on our last visit – a real statement of intent alongside the hazy IPAs.
+Minimal but not sparse, with a small but carefully chosen selection of keg and cask beers, often including things like Timothy Taylor Landlord – a real statement of intent alongside the hazy IPAs.

 The Plough, 223 Easton Road, Easton, BS5 0EG – a large backstreet pub just off the Bristol-Bath cycle path.
 Hippy vibes, St Pauli obsession, pickled onion monster munch, and a sensible beer range for the location.